The Violent Years: Production

-The film's working title was "Teenage Killers".
+The film's working titles were "Teenage Girl Gang" and "Teenage Killers".
 The opening credits indicate that Headliner Productions copyrighted the film in 1956.
 The Violent Years was actually based on the story by Roy Reid.

 Reception and legacy

 Film historian Leonard Maltin savaged the picture giving it a rare BOMB rating calling it "tawdry and preachy" with "wooden acting all around..."

 The industrial metal band Ministry incorporated many lines of the film's dialogue in their song "So What?" from the 1989 album The Mind Is a Terrible Thing to Taste.
 Long stretches of the judge's monologue are used in two different parts of the song ("you have had all that money can give you...", "kill for a thrill", etc), as well as multiple characters' readings of the song's titular line.

 The film was mocked on a 1994 episode of Mystery Science Theater 3000 (Season 6, Episode 10).
 Subjects for jokes included the occasionally wooden acting, the same car-on-road shots being repeated, and the judge's rambling closing monologue.